-Cajun Shrimp Sweet Potato Hash is a delicious, filling dish filled with sweet potatoes, beans, corn, and Cajun shrimp.
+Cajun Shrimp Sweet Potato Hash is a delicious dish filled with sweet potatoes, beans, corn, and Cajun shrimp.
 A complete one-pan dinner that is filling, tasty, and easy to make!

 You know how I've talked obsessively about the Sweet Potato Pulled Pork Hash recipe?
 Well I finally made another sweet potato dish that can compare - this Cajun Shrimp Sweet Potato Hash.

 This recipe is super tasty and easy to make, and uses mostly pantry ingredients (or ones that last a long time refrigerated and in the freezer).
 Click here for more ideas of recipes that use non-perishable vegetables and ingredients.

 Sweet potato hash

 Sweet potato hash is one of my favorite dinner hacks.
 Just dice some sweet potatoes, pan-fry it and add almost any ingredients you like.
 Sweet potatoes are super healthy and sort of double as a starch and a vegetable in this recipe.
 They’re filling like a starchy food while also being very nutritious and high in fiber.